top of page

 • Smaller maximum loan sizes

 In contrast, a second mortgage is secured against your property, meaning the lender has a legal claim on a valuable asset.
 Even though they sit behind the first mortgage, the risk profile remains significantly lower than that of unsecured lending.
+This allows private and non-bank lenders to offer:

 • Interest rates often ranging 12–24% per annum (depending on risk)